yguitton/training-material/topics/proteomics/tutorials/neoantigen-1a-fusion-database-generation/tutorial.md

 # Rerunning on your own data

 To rerun this entire analysis at once, you can use our workflow.
-Below we show how to do this:
+Below, we show how to do this:

 > <hands-on-title>Running the Workflow</hands-on-title>
 >